caga/BulmaDev/README.md

 ### Html Development Environment with Bulma/Sass/Fontawesome
-Everything is presetup for basic frontend development with Bulma.
+Everything is preset for basic frontend development with Bulma.
 What you should do is to run sass in bulma directory with the command:

     sass --watch bulma.sass:bulma.css